 Although we stayed local to Downtown San Diego, I also think we could have minimized spending on Uber rides if we had taken the time to walk… however, everything we went to was at least a mile or more away, and since we went to several places that day, it was not practical for us to walk everywhere we went.
 Even with catching Uber rides all day, we were super tired by the end of the day and decided to call it a night by 9:30PM.
 Perhaps instead of requesting for an UberX (a private ride), we could have chosen rideshare and slashed the costs in half.

 Other than those little mishaps, I’d say we did pretty great for our budget.
 The places we went to were still very nice and the restaurants offered delicious food, and we didn’t feel as if we were pinching pennies.
 We had the chance to go clubbing, get drunk, explore, and eat great food and stick very close to our initial budget.

 Let me know: are you thinking of going to San Diego soon?
-Let’s chat in the comments and don’t forget to subscribe to my newsletter below for more budget travel guides!
+Let’s chat in the comments! and Don’t forget to follow me on Instagram and subscribe to my newsletter below for more budget travel guides!